frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 **Center to Center Calculation**

+Calculating sprocket center-to-center is very similar to pulley center-to-centers.
 To calculate the center-to-center distance of the sprockets, it is recommended to use an online calculator, such as [ReCalc](https://www.reca.lc/chains).
 In the calculator, you can set the chain size, desired center distance, and the number of teeth on each sprocket to get the required center distance.

 When modeling, you will typically draw either the pitch diameter or chain clearance diameter of the two sprockets and connect them with tangent lines to represent the links.
 A simplified 3D model of the chain can be generated using the `Chain Generator` Featurescript from [Julia's Featurescripts](/resources/featurescripts/#julias-featurescripts).
+The modeling workflow is very similar to belt and pulley.

 <center>**Modeling Chain Transmissions**</center>